source-foundry/Slice/README.md

 Please file issue reports on the [project tracker](https://github.com/source-foundry/Slice/issues).

 Source contributions are welcome.
-Fork the repository and submit a pull request with your changes.
+Please see the [DEVELOPER.md](DEVELOPER.md) documentation for details about how to set up a development environment and test source changes.
+Submit a pull request with any changes that you would like to share upstream.

 ## Licenses

 The Slice project is licensed under the GNU General Public License version 3.
-Please see [LICENSE](LICENSE) for details.
+Please see the [LICENSE](LICENSE) document for details.

 Please see the [thirdparty directory](https://github.com/source-foundry/Slice/tree/main/thirdparty) for additional details about third-party licenses.